-- Successful children who are able to learn in both the home language and the national/regional language(s).
+- Children who are able to learn successfully in both the home language and the national/regional language(s).

 Certificate in Cultural Anthropology

-The goal of this course is to equip field workers with the anthropological concepts, theories, and methods that will help them to understand, value, and work successfully within the cultures they encounter.
-After completing this course, students will have:
+The goal of this course is to equip field workers with anthropological concepts, theories and methods which will help them understand and value cultures, and work successfully within them.
+After completing this course, participants will have:

-- been introduced to the major areas within cultural anthropology, including social, political, economic, and religious organization
+- Been introduced to the major domains within cultural anthropology, including social, political, economic and religious organization,

-- been introduced to ethnographic field methods for collecting cultural data
+- Been introduced to ethnographic field methods for collecting cultural data, and

-- completed projects in which they apply those field methods
+- Completed projects in which they apply ethnographic field methods.

 Certificate in Foundational Linguistics

-These courses are designed to give students the foundational tools in linguistics.
-For students wishing to enroll in the MA program these courses meet the prerequisite requirement.
+The Linguistics Department offers certificate courses in articulatory phonetics, phonology and grammar.
+These courses are designed to give participants the foundational tools in linguistic analysis.
+For participants wishing to enroll in the M.A. program in Linguistics at Payap University the courses meet the prerequisite requirement.

-The fee for the Certificate in Foundations of Linguistics is 2,500 Thai Baht per participant per course (7,500 Thai Baht for all three).
-This cost covers all supervision, in-class materials, and an orientation.
+The fee for the Certificate in Foundational Linguistics is 2,500 THB per course which covers tuition and in-class materials.

 Certificates in Ethnomusicology and Arts

-These courses provide participants with a framework for increased awareness of these expressive cultural forms, an opportunity to learn and apply research tools to assist them in understanding and documenting these art forms, and tools for application to domains such as Language Development, Community Development, Scripture Engagement and Use, and more.
+The Certificates in Ethnomusicology and Arts provide participants with a framework for increased awareness of expressive cultural forms, an opportunity to learn and apply research tools to assist them in understanding and documenting these art forms, and tools for application to domains such as Language Development, Community Development, Scripture Engagement and Use, and more.

 Basic Principles of Ethnomusicology and Arts

 This two week course, designed to assist nationals and expatriates working throughout Asia, offers an overview of Ethnomusicology and Arts from both academic and applied perspectives, and especially demonstrates how music and arts advocacy can benefit language communities.
-The course includes input sessions, microteaching, individual study, and basic application to each student’s individual context.
+The course includes input sessions, microteaching, individual study, and basic application to each participant’s individual context.
 The course will be taught in English, and so a level of proficiency in English is needed.
-On successful completion of the class, students will receive a certificate with a grade of Pass or High Pass.
-All students are required to complete a pre-course reading assignment.
+On successful completion of the class, participants will receive a certificate with a grade of Pass or High Pass.
+All participants are required to complete a pre-course reading assignment.